lbelzile/math80667a/docs/03-completely_randomized_trials.md

 # compare with one-way ANOVA
 mod <- lm(score ~ group, data = arithmetic)
 arithmetic$absresid <- abs(resid(mod)) #|y_{ik}-mean_k|
-oneway.test(absresid ~ group,
-            data = arithmetic,
+anova(aov(absresid ~ group, data = arithmetic))
-            var.equal = TRUE)
+#> Analysis of Variance Table
 #>
-#> 	One-way analysis of means
-#>
+#> Response: absresid
+#>           Df Sum Sq Mean Sq F value Pr(>F)
-#> data:  absresid and group
+#> group      4   17.4    4.34    1.57    0.2
-#> F = 2, num df = 4, denom df = 40, p-value = 0.2
+#> Residuals 40  110.6    2.77
 ```
 We can see in both cases that the $p$-values are large enough to dismiss any concern about the inequality of variance.
 However, should the latter be a problem, we can proceed with a test statistic that does not require variances to be equal.
 The most common choice is a modification due to Satterthwaite called Welch's ANOVA.
-It is most commonly encountered in the case of two groups ($K=2$) and is the default option in **R** with `t.test` or `oneway.test` (option `var.equal = TRUE`).
+It is most commonly encountered in the case of two groups ($K=2$) and is the default option in **R** with `t.test` or `oneway.test`.

 What happens with the example of the arithmetic data when we use this instead of the usual $F$ statistic?
 Here, the evidence is overwhelming so no changes to the conclusion.
 Generally, the only drawback of using Welch's ANOVA over the usual $F$ statistic is  the need to have enough observations in each of the group to reliably estimate a separate variance^[Coupled with a slight loss of power if the variance are truly equal, more on this later.].
 For Welch's ANOVA, we have to estimate $2K$ parameters (one mean and one variance per group), rather than $K+1$ parameters for the one-way ANOVA (one mean per group, one overall variance).